impress-org/give-receipt-attachments/readme.txt

 **BASIC USAGE**

-At the bottom of each Give Form edit screen you'll find the Give Receipt Attachments settings area.
+At the bottom of each GiveWP form edit screen you'll find the GiveWP Receipt Attachments settings area.
 You configure that per form.
 This includes the minimum donation amount necessary for the attachment to be available (optionally).

 If you upload a file and configure the settings there, the attachment title and link will appear automatically before the Donation Receipt table on your Donation Confirmation page.

 In order to have the attachment link appear in your donation receipt emails, go to "Donations > Settings" then the Emails tab.
 In the Donation Receipt email field add {attachmenturl} anywhere you like.
 Below that field you'll see a full list of all the available email tags.

 **ABOUT MATT CROMWELL**
-> I'm Head of Support and Community Outreach at [WordImpress](https://wordimpress.com).
-Our most popular plugin is [Give](https://wordpress.org/plugins/give), the leading donation plugin for WordPress.
+> I'm COO at [Impress.org](https://impress.org).
+Our most popular plugin is [GiveWP](https://go.givewp.com/download), the leading donation plugin for WordPress.
 I build custom WordPress plugins and themes and blog frequently at [mattcromwell.com](https://www.mattcromwell.com) on WordPress, Religion and Politics, and Family life.
 >
-> If you are enjoying Give Receipt Attachments please consider [giving a donation](https://www.mattcromwell.com/products/give-receipt-attachments) to support my free plugin and theme development.
+> If you are enjoying Receipt Attachments for GiveWP please consider [giving a donation](https://www.mattcromwell.com/products/give-receipt-attachments) to support my free plugin and theme development.
 All donations provided through my website go to [help San Diego nonprofit organizations with their hosting and web maintenance](https://www.mattcromwell.com/help-me-help-others/).

 == Installation ==